// METHODOLOGY

 Duration 1–2 wk

-• Parallel work — old and new flow side by side
+• Parallel work — old and new procedure at the same time

 Duration 2–4 wk